saifulkhan/storytelling-vis/README.md

 }
 ```

+TODO: Complete the list of feature types.

-**Creating Feature:** To instantiate a feature, use the constructor of a concrete feature class.
+**Creating MSB Feature:** To instantiate a MSB feature, use the constructor of a concrete feature class.
 Set properties using method chaining.
 For example, when a feature `PEAK` is detected it creates a `Peak` object as follows.
 The default feature properties are used unless defined in feature-action table.

 ```ts
 new Peak()